A Short History

 Plans to renovate led instead to replacing Culliford House to provide better facilities for our membership and range of activities.
 In 2008 the old house was moved off-site to again become a family home, and a custom-built replacement was opened on 17 April 2009.

-TAS currently offers a range of classes, some taught, others more socially oriented, occasional bus trips to galleries, regular Friday night exhibition openings, talks and functions.
+TAS currently offers a range of classes, some taught, others more socially oriented, occasional bus trips to galleries, regular monthly exhibition openings, talks and functions.
 Other community groups such as U3A use the facilities which can be hired by affiliated groups, and the reinvigorated gallery is available by application for exhibitions by individual and group members.

 Major annual fixtures are the Members’ Exhibition at Carnival of Flowers time, and the mid-year Toowoomba Art Society/Chronicle Junior Art Expo at Toowoomba Regional Art Gallery.